 Picking up after yourself is obviously a requirement.
 In a house with two children, I can hardly manage to pick up after them and myself...
 I would rather not be picking up after you as well. :-)

 We do not wear shoes in the house.
 If you wish to have something on your feet, please bring slippers.
-Although, in the new house we will not really know the state of the flooring until we remove all of the carpeting, it may be that we where shoes in the new house.
-We shall see.

 We do not use profanity, for obvious reasons.
 Nor say stuff like "Oh my god!"

 We try as much as possible to conserve resources.
 We do not turn on the water and then walk away and simply let it run and run. :-/ When we are washing dishes, we will put HOT water in a tub rather than washing one at a time under running water.
 We then rinse the dishes under hot water to make sure that all grease and debris is gone.
 We turn the heat down at night and try to remember to turn off lights when we leave a room.
 Please answer this question when you send your application: Do you wash your dishes in hot or cold water?
+If you do not answer this question, your application will not be considered.

 And now for the biggest one: